Experience Paris Like an Insider – 5 Must-Do Itineraries

 Musee d'Orsay The Statue of Liberty at Musée d'Orsay

-It started life as a train station, but the d'Orsay is now home to the most famous Impressionist paintings and one of the major attractions in Paris.
+It started life as a train station, but the d'Orsay is now home to a museum housing the most famous Impressionist paintings and one of the major attractions in Paris.
 And that's where we start this itinerary.
 Musée d'Orsay, located on the Left Bank of the Seine at the border between the 6th and 7th arrondissements, is something you are not going to want to miss.
 Plan to spend three hours there, maybe having lunch in the Belle Époque dining room.

 Metro Solferino and Metro Asssemblée Nationale are the closest stations; both are on Line 12.
 From Solferino walk towards the Seine on Rue de Belle Chasse; from Asssemblée Nationale walk east along Rue de Lille.
 (We often take bus 24, which stops right in front of the museum.)